From Content Factory to Content Engine: Why Workflow Architecture Beats Tool Count in 2026

 The experience: Agents monitor performance data, identify content gaps, generate briefs, produce drafts, and optimize existing content—all within boundaries you've defined.
 Humans focus on strategic decisions, creative direction, and high-stakes editorial calls.

-The results: Exponential leverage for lean teams.
+The results: Exponential use for lean teams.
 Only about 5% of teams operate here—mostly early adopters with strong data infrastructure.

 Why Workflow Architecture Determines Success